csc302-distributed-suffering/parajuniper-project-2/README.md

 An application meant for gathering patient data from FHIR databases.

 For documentation, please see the [documentation](https://github.com/csc302-distributed-suffering/parajuniper-project-2/tree/main/documentation) folder.
-There you can find our [meeting minutes](https://github.com/csc302-distributed-suffering/parajuniper-project-2/tree/main/documentation/meeting%20minutes), [milestones for development](https://github.com/csc302-distributed-suffering/parajuniper-project-2/blob/main/documentation/milestones.md) and [technology stack summary](https://github.com/csc302-distributed-suffering/parajuniper-project-2/blob/main/documentation/Tech%20Stack.md).
+There you can find our [initial A1 milestones for development](https://github.com/csc302-distributed-suffering/parajuniper-project-2/blob/main/documentation/A1/milestones.md) under A1 and [technology stack summary](https://github.com/csc302-distributed-suffering/parajuniper-project-2/blob/main/documentation/A1/Tech%20Stack.md) also under A1. </br>
+**All files are organized under their respective assignment folder.** Please see [Assignment 1](https://github.com/csc302-distributed-suffering/parajuniper-project-2/tree/main/documentation/A1), [Assignment 2](https://github.com/csc302-distributed-suffering/parajuniper-project-2/tree/main/documentation/A2).

 # Table of Contents
 - [Description and Implementation](#description-and-implementation)